-Alice Fraasa, 21, the most popular girl at Auburn University, missed the first football game of her senior year Saturday.
-She wasn’t in town.
+Alice Fraasa, 21, the most recognizable girl at Auburn University, missed the first football game of her senior year.
+She wasn’t in town Saturday.
 She was in Seattle at a video game convention getting paid to be herself.

-She grinned and talked and played “Halo 3” and performed other duties of her public persona while occasionally demonstrating the benefits of the A40 professional gaming headset and posing for photos with teenage nerds who know nothing about Auburn but a lot about her.
+She grinned and talked and played “Halo 3” and performed other duties corresponding to her public persona while occasionally demonstrating the benefits of the A40 professional gaming headset and posing for photos with teenage nerds who know nothing about Auburn, but a lot about her.

-“That’s like, my fan group,” Fraasa said.
+“That’s, like, my fan group,” says Fraasa, a communications major.
 “Like, teenage boys.
 Video gamers.
 They love it.”

-Which is why, as I sat on the steps of Samford Hall with a bag full of vintage Auburn T-shirts in the hopes I could maybe just maybe … I was so happy (and so happy she understood why I was so happy) to see her round the corner in flip-flops and sunglasses, carrying a Twilight book, and already wearing one.
+Which is why, sitting on the steps of Samford Hall with a bag full of vintage Auburn T-shirts I hoped the SnorgTees Girl would be willing to pose in, I was so happy to see her round the corner already wearing one.

-And along these lines, she therefore understands that certain people who know and care about her Auburn connection, like the dudes that asked to get their picture made with her when she worked at Brick Oven Pizza last year, or the commenter to the popular Auburn football blog The Auburner who suggested Fraasa as the new face of the Web site “until the new coaching hero emerges,” might view her — the reigning Queen of Netfame by virtue of being the unambiguous face of the reigning King of Banner Ads and mainstream hipster chic — as the current Bo Jackson of Auburn co-education.
+She, therefore, understands that certain people who know and care about her Auburn connection, like the dudes that asked for a photo with her when she worked at Brick Oven Pizza last year, or the commenter on the popular Auburn football blog The Auburner who suggested Fraasa as the site’s new mascot, might view her, a ‘Net-famous banner ad beauty, as a source of pride — a MOAB in the battle for College Hottest List dominance or something.

-“I don’t know what it is,” said Fraasa of the immanently clickable je ne sais quois that has, over the past three years, turned her into an Internet icon.
+“I don’t know what it is,” Fraasa says of the clickable je ne sais quois that has, over the past three years, turned her into an Internet icon.
 “I really don’t.”

 Dr. David Sutton can’t put his finger on it either.
 But he knows it’s there.

-Last year, after realizing the eyes and smile of the girl from the T-shirt ad on The New York Times Web site looked familiar for a reason, Sutton called her out in class and announced her not-so-secret identity to dropped jaws and “I knew its!”
+Last year, after realizing the eyes and smile of the girl from the T-shirt ad on The New York Times website looked familiar for a reason, Sutton called her out in class and announced her not-so-secret identity to a room of dropped jaws and “I knew its!”

-“Everyone in class was like, ‘Oh my God, that is you,” she said.
-“And then I had him in a huge class, like a hundred people, and he did this thing about getting to know your classmates, and picked on me, and says, ‘Alice, is there anything interesting we need to know about you?
-Like, say I’m on the Internet …’ and there were like 10 people who were like, “Oh my God, that is you.
+“Everyone in class was like, ‘Oh my God, that is you,’” she says.
+“And then I had him (Sutton) in a huge class, like a hundred people, and he did this thing about getting to know your classmates, and picked on me, and says, ‘Alice, is there anything interesting we need to know about you?
+Like, say I’m on the Internet …’ and there were like 10 people who were like, “Oh my God, that is you.’
 A lot of times I’ll get looks that people recognize me, but I don’t want to be like, ‘This is how you know me.’
 I don’t’ want to be weird about it.”

-So frequently was she referenced in the comments on Wonkette.com, the popular D.C. gossip blog once threatened (only half-jokingly) to ban users who included the term “Snorg Girl” in their posts.
+So frequently was she referenced in the comments on Wonkette, the popular D.C. gossip blog once threatened (only half-jokingly) to ban users who included the term “Snorg Girl” in their posts.

-“She told that class that it freaks her out to see pictures of herself on the Web,” Sutton said.
+“She told that class that it freaks her out to see pictures of herself on the web,” Sutton says.

-“I don’t understand the appeal with me,” she said.
+“I don’t understand the appeal with me,” she says.
 “To be perfectly honest, I don’t get it.
 But maybe that’s what the appeal is, I don’t know.”

 Matt Walls laughs.

-“People are like, ‘Oh, I can’t believe they don’t pay you,” Fraasa said.
-“But so much more has come from it” — like last weekend’s all-expenses-paid trip to Seattle, her second such junket — “that I really don’t care.”
+“People are like, ‘Oh, I can’t believe they don’t pay you,’” Fraasa says.
+“But so much more has come from it” — last weekend’s all-expenses-paid trip to Seattle, for example — “that I really don’t care.”

-You can almost hear the “duh” in Walls’ voice.
-And the gratitude.
+You can hear the gratitude in Walls’ voice.

 The company’s best-selling shirt?
 “I’m Kind of a Big Deal.”
 The model?
 Alice Fraasa.

-The man — gray hair, mustache, nice car — paralleled right in front of her on College Street, got out, and you could see it in his eyes and hear it in his voice: He was an alum (had to be), he was in Auburn, and he couldn’t help himself.
+The man — gray hair, mustache, nice car — parked right in front of her on College Street and got out.
+You you could see it in his eyes and hear it in his voice: He was an Auburn man — an Auburn man in Auburn — and… wow, War Eagle.
+He couldn’t help himself.

-“Now that,” he said staring at the vaguely familiar orange-and-blue vision in front of him, “is the calendar I want.”
+“Now that,” he said, staring, “is the calendar I want.”

-Alice smiled her 100-yard, million-click smile and laughed for him as he walked away mmm, mmm, mmm’ing to himself, and then rolled her big eyes.
+Alice smiled her 100-yard, one million-click smile and laughed for him as he walked past mmm, mmm, mmm’ing to himself.
+Then she rolled her big eyes.

 “Creepy,” she said.

 But she understands.
-Glory, Glory to ol’ Auburn.
+Glory, Glory to ol’ Auburn and all that.